AlphaGenes/AlphaPeel/docs/source/usage.rst

 increasing the number will marginally increase accuracy, but also runtime) and the number of threads (``-n_thread``, to reduce runtime on large datasets).

-..
-  TODO: delete these options as they are just making a mess - below is a clear and simple behaviour -no_param             Suppress output of model parameter files.
-  -alt_allele_prob      Output :ref:`alternative allele probabilities <alt_allele_prob_file_format>`.

 |Software| can estimate the model parameters from the input data.
 The :ref:`default or user provided input values<input_options>` are used as a starting point for estimation.
 See a note on :ref:`robustness of results <robust_parameters>` to these parameters.

-..
-TODO: check for this behaviour for each parameter (output only when estimated)

 When estimation options are used, the respective parameters are estimated after each peeling cycle and